DeanAyalon/fms-docker/prep/installations/others/readme.md

 # Fonts
 Not sure yet where to install, need ME version of FMS to test this<br>
 Possible locations:
 - `/usr/share/fonts/truetype` - Seems to work, but FMS still doesn't use the font.
-Email sent to Claris support
+Under investigation of Claris Support

 Alternate possibilities
 - `~/.fonts`
 - `~/.local/share/fonts`

-To list installed fonts, use `fc-list`
+List installed fonts: `fc-list`<br>
+Refresh font list: `fc-cache -fv`